kbsmd-sportsmusicdata/kbsmd-sportsmusicdata/README.md

 ## 💡 Current Focus

 Looking for new opportunities in basketball analytics.
 Building portfolio-ready women’s basketball analytics tools that translate raw data into scouting, player development, roster planning, and storytelling decisions.
-I’m passionate about **elevating women’s sports** through engaging data storytelling and with deeper data.
+I’m passionate about **elevating women’s sports** through engaging data storytelling and deeper data.
 I believe that statistics shouldn’t be gatekept — they should **bring people closer to the game**.

 <br>